 Home Ownership Assistance Loan Guidelines

 Individual loans, not exceeding $20,000, shall be made available to eligible first-time home buyers.
+For those home buyers whose total household income does not exceed 80 % of the area Median Family Income (MFI) as defined by the US Department of Housing and Community Development, the following loan terms would apply.
 The loan amount shall be based on the purchase price of the home, the first mortgage loan amount and the cost of closing the purchase transaction:

 - An amount equal to ten percent (10%) of the purchase price shall be attributed to the down-payment;